Essoufimohamed/Maalem-artisan-booking-app/README.md

 ### 🧠 Project Goal

-The goal of **Maalem+** is to **simplify and digitize how people find and book verified artisans** (plumbers, electricians, carpenters, etc.) in Morocco and North Africa.
+The goal of **Maalem+** is to **simplify and digitize how people find and book verified artisans** (plumbers, electricians, carpenters, etc.) in Morocco.
 By providing a trusted, online-first experience, we aim to:

 -   Save users time searching for reliable local help
 -   Offer real-time artisan availability and online booking